dotnet/docs-desktop/dotnet-desktop-guide/framework/wpf/app-development/navigation-overview.md

 ### Implementing a Page

-In WPF, you can navigate to several content types that include .NET Framework objects, custom objects, enumeration values, user controls, [!INCLUDE[TLA2#tla_xaml](../../../includes/tla2sharptla-xaml-md.md)] files, and HTML files.
+In WPF, you can navigate to several content types that include .NET Framework objects, custom objects, enumeration values, user controls, XAML files, and HTML files.
 However, you'll find that the most common and convenient way to package content is by using <xref:System.Windows.Controls.Page>.
 Furthermore, <xref:System.Windows.Controls.Page> implements navigation-specific features to enhance their appearance and simplify development.

-Using <xref:System.Windows.Controls.Page>, you can declaratively implement a navigable page of [!INCLUDE[TLA2#tla_xaml](../../../includes/tla2sharptla-xaml-md.md)] content by using markup like the following.
+Using <xref:System.Windows.Controls.Page>, you can declaratively implement a navigable page of XAML content by using markup like the following.

 [!code-xaml[NavigationOverviewSnippets#Page1XAML](~/samples/snippets/csharp/VS_Snippets_Wpf/NavigationOverviewSnippets/CSharp/Page1.xaml#page1xaml)]

-A <xref:System.Windows.Controls.Page> that is implemented in [!INCLUDE[TLA2#tla_xaml](../../../includes/tla2sharptla-xaml-md.md)] markup has `Page` as its root element and requires the WPF XML namespace declaration.
+A <xref:System.Windows.Controls.Page> that is implemented in XAML markup has `Page` as its root element and requires the WPF XML namespace declaration.
 The `Page` element contains the content that you want to navigate to and display.
 You add content by setting the `Page.Content` property element, as shown in the following markup.

 [!code-xaml[NavigationOverviewSnippets#Page2XAML](~/samples/snippets/csharp/VS_Snippets_Wpf/NavigationOverviewSnippets/CSharp/Page2.xaml#page2xaml)]